Security Hardening Guide

 external: true

-Read secrets in application:
+Read secrets in your application:

 // Laravel - config/database.php